Information About Calling 9-1-1 from Cell Phones

 Calling 9-1-1 from a cell phone at UCSC

 Most 9-1-1 calls made from cell phones on campus will go directly to campus dispatch.
 Even if a 9-1-1 call from a cell phone is routed to another public safety answering point (PSAP), the call can still be easily transferred to campus dispatch and handled accordingly.
-Trying to call the Police Department or Fire Department's regular business line in an emergency delays the dispatch of emergency units, and these numbers are not monitored 24/7.
+Trying to call the UCSC Police Department's or Santa Cruz Fire Department's regular business line in an emergency delays the dispatch of emergency units, and these numbers are not monitored 24/7.
 For this reason, it is highly recommended that you call 9-1-1 directly from your cell phone in an emergency rather than trying to use a 7-digit number.